ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - Changed FakeInventory.blacklist from a HashSet<ItemIndex> to a HashSet<ItemDef>.
 ItemIndex now appears to be populated later in setup; ItemDef is more reliable.
 - Fixed duplicate hook in FakeInventory.GetItemCount.
 No related issues were observed, but some probably existed.

-**4.0.0**

-- Compatibility changes for Risk of Rain 2 Anniversary Update.
-- Removed deprecated content.
-	- Item_V2, Equipment_V2, Artifact_V2 now alias to Item, Equipment, Artifact and these aliases will be removed in the next minor version.
-	- AutoItemConfig has been removed.
-- Attempted to fix WorldUnique items being added to drop pools.